 How do I share my post to more than one Microblog Channel?

 As you enter your post, you will see Share with select the + to the right side and select the Channels you’d like to share to.
 This will insert the hashname for those Channel into your post.
 Remember you will only be able to share to Channels that you have Access to publish to.

-As previously mentioned, the Microblog functionality is for quick snippits of shared social information or quick updates on a project, within a department etc. If you have information that is valuable and should be searchable, look at the Blog Channel where you will be able to use features within the search engine to target your content more easily.
+As previously mentioned, the Microblog functionality is for quick snippets of shared social information or quick updates on a project, within a department etc. If you have information that is valuable and should be searchable, look at the Blog Channel where you will be able to use features within the search engine to target your content more easily.

 Best Practices / Tips & Tricks

 The default Igloo Microblog cannot be deleted from the Site Manager.

 Microblog posts cannot be deleted but they can be removed from a channel by selecting View Post will show you the entirety of the post and provide a list of channels the post appears on.
 There you can remove it from any channels you like.

 The timestamp of archived posts will show as 12:00 AM on the date of archiving, regardless of what exact time the post was archived.

 When you first create a microblog channel, it will inherit any cascading, anonymous, and author access rules from the page or space above it.
 However, if you create this channel at the root of your digital workplace, the channel will be given the same cascading specific access rules as your digital workplace's current homepage.
 At the same time, the channel's anonymous access rule will receive a value of No Access, while the author access rule will receive a value of Full Access.
 Since the specific access rules are placed on the channel, not inherited, they will persist even if you move the channel to a different location.
 To change the access rules on a channel, select Actions followed by Access to navigate to its Access page.